Paolo Violi: Underboss

 The testimony heard during the CECO hearings proved damaging to Violi's reputation.
 One Montreal businessman, Mauro Marchettini, testified that Violi's younger brother, Francesco Violi, threatened his life for opening a poolroom close to the Reggio Bar owned by Violi as Francesco warned that his brother did not want competition.
-Marchettini testified that he went to a meeting with Francesco who instead of talking "...began slapping me in the face.
+Marchettini testified that he went to a meeting with Francesco, who "...began slapping me in the face.
 He did it in a very calm way, without too much force.
 All the while he was giving me advice about how I shouldn't open there.
 Then he started hitting me on the shoulders with a four-foot-long stick used to mix ice cream.
 And he kicked me in the face.
 I was bleeding from the mouth and I had a broken tooth and both eyes were blackened."
 Marchettini ended up selling his poolroom to a Violi associate who promptly shut it down.

-Another Italian immigrant businessman testified behind a mask at the CECO hearings as he wished to remain anonymous that he was forced at gunpoint to go to the basement of the Reggio Bar to see Violi.
+Another Italian immigrant businessman testified behind a mask, as he wished to remain anonymous, that he was forced at gunpoint to go to the basement of the Reggio Bar to see Violi.
 He testified, "I was suffering.
 We were making sacrifices, my wife more than I. Sometimes there were days when we had nothing to eat.
 I didn't want to sign them [the protection money cheques].
 Paolo had a cigar in his mouth.
 He told me: 'Sign!'.
 I cried like a child.
 I had worked on my business for fifteen years and they ate it all."
-The businessman stated that the protection money payments ruined his business and faced him into bankruptcy.
+The businessman stated that the protection money payments ruined his business and forced him into bankruptcy.

+Lino Simaglia, an Italian immigrant businessman, testified at CECO that Violi had visited him in 1971 and forced him to pay $1,000 per year in protection money.
+Simiglia testified that for Christmas 1971, "At Christmas, Violi called saying I had to give him a gift...$1,000 in cash.
+My business wasn't good.
+I couldn't afford to pay my debts or buy Christmas presents for my wife and children".